 You won’t need to read the boring manual or take hours looking through the settings menu.
 Instead, our guide will help you learn how to use the phone and tell you about all the cool features you paid for.

 This is a big phone with a beautiful screen and tons of features that take full advantage of it.
 With our help, you’ll master the Galaxy Note 8 in no time.
-We’ll start with quickly changing some settings to improve your experience.
-Then, detail a bunch of super helpful Note 8 tips, tricks, and hidden features.
-Expect this list to grow when the Galaxy Android 8.0 Oreo update arrives in February.
+We’ll start with quickly changing some settings to improve your overall experience.
+Then, detail a bunch of helpful Note 8 tips, tricks, and hidden features.
+Plus, it’s better than ever after the Galaxy Android Pie update.